Course Descriptions

 Prerequisite: Audition only

 iHola y bienvenidos!
-Hello and welcome to Spanish.
-Students in this class will learn the basics of the Spanish language, as well as celebrate the Spanish culture.
-This culture will include the food, customs and holidays of the many Spanish-speaking countries.
-In this class, we will play games, make and eat food, learn about Spanish celebrities and much, much more!
-Spanish is designed to bridge elementary Spanish with the high school program, as well as help students succeed in 8th grade Spanish for high school credit.
+Hello and welcome to Introductory Spanish.
+Students in this class will learn the very basics of the Spanish language, as well as celebrate the Spanish culture.
+Introductory Spanish is designed to bridge the gap between elementary Spanish and the high school Spanish program, as well as help students succeed in 8th grade Spanish 1 for high school credit.
 You don’t want to miss out on this awesome opportunity!

 Great Lakes Ecology (7th & 8th Grade) - 53201